 In our next blog, we introduce the concept of HCI 2.0 which maximizes the capabilities of each node to meet the storage density demands of Tier 1 applications and enables a variety of workloads on a single HCI cluster.
 The key is creating efficient, powerful nodes that can both scale-out but also scale deep.

-In the meantime sign up to join Storage Switzerland and Axellio Inc. for our live webinar “How to Put an End to Hyperconverged Silos.”
+In the meantime join Storage Switzerland and Axellio Inc. for our on demand webinar webinar “How to Put an End to Hyperconverged Silos.”
 In this webinar you’ll learn why current generation HCI solutions fall short and the essential requirements for HCI’s next generation.

 - Learn Why HCI 1.0 Shortcomings Are Costing You Money and Adding Complexity